Looking for support for your finance function? Book a time with an expert.

 Strategic Communication Tool

-At your next board meeting, Instead of saying "operating expenses increased $2.3 million," you can say "we maintained operating leverage with expenses staying flat at 18% of revenue despite significant growth investments."
+At your next board meeting, instead of saying "operating expenses increased $2.3 million," you can say "we maintained operating leverage with expenses staying flat at 18% of revenue despite significant growth investments."

 Vertical vs Horizontal Analysis: Key Differences